 Mrs Pritchard completed her four year primary education degree in 1997, specialising in Environmental Science and Outdoor Studies.
 Since then she has taught across the primary age in four different schools in Derbyshire, Torbay and Herefordshire; spent fifteen months teaching English in Japan and six months instructing in an outdoor centre in Wales.
-She has been at Kingsland School since 2007 where she has held the role of English leader for the past six years and Senior Leader since 2013.
-She gained her NPQSL last year to support her senior leadership role.
+She has been at Kingsland School since 2007 where she has held the role of English leader for the past nine years and Senior Leader since 2013.
+She gained her NPQSL in 2018 to support her senior leadership role.
 Her teaching philosophy has always been to create independent, self-motivated learners.
 She believes that every child should: be challenged to reach their full potential; realise and nurture their talents and skills; and develop a sense of curiosity for leaning that will stay with them for life.
 In Class Five the children are expected to give their best, respect others, work as a team, think 'outside the box' and reflect on their learning.
 Mrs Pritchard has high expectations of the children and encourages them to have high expectations of themselves, nurturing a 'can do' attitude and an ethos of fairness, integrity, determination and individuality.
 She aims to develop confident, considerate children who are ready to face the next stage of their lives with positivity, knowledge and an open mind.

 Mr Nelson has always particularly loved Maths, Science and Design & Technology, but is also fascinated by words and their uses.
 He always hopes that his Maths and Science lessons revolve around the battle to take big ideas apart, while D & T hopefully involves putting things together in a well-planned and exciting way!
 In all subjects, it matters that everyone involved learns to use just the right words to describe what they have seen and understood.